Velko/AoC_2024/README.md

 Part 1
 ------

 This is my kind of exercise!
-I like custom processors!
+I [love custom processors](https://github.com/Velko/8-bit-CPU)!

 Funny enough, I struggled with input parsing: could not come up with a regex, that splits the program part in one go.
 Gave up and parsed the string old-fashined way.